t-sagara/jageocoder/README.md

 # Getting Started

-This package provides address-geocoding functionality for Python programs.
+This package provides address-geocoding and reverse-geocoding functionality for Python programs.
 The basic usage is to specify a dictionary with `init()` then call `search()` to get geocoding results.

 ```python
 >>> import jageocoder